Kyline Alcantara: Early life

-Kyline Nicole Aquino Alcantara Manga was born on September 3, 2002, in Ocampo, Camarines Sur, Philippines, to Rowena Alcantara and Salvador "Butch" Manga.
-She has brothers named Kent Adler and Robin Angelou, and her parents got separated when Alcantara was four before her parents reconciled 10 years later.
+Kyline Nicole Aquino Alcantara Manga, the youngest of three siblings, was born on September 3, 2002, in Ocampo, Camarines Sur, Philippines.
+Her parents separated when Alcantara was four years old but later reconciled with each other after 10 years.
 Alcantara attended Saint Francis of Assisi College for her primary education and later attended Academy of Christian Excellence Montessori for two years of high school before moving into Exodus Elementary School.
 Drawn to the Armed Forces of the Philippines' strength, Alcantara said she wanted to enlist in the military, a job they did not offer.
 At age seven, she gained attention from show business instead after participating in theatrical plays.
-Before auditioning as a cast member in Goin' Bulilit (2005–2019), Alcantara's family traveled to ABS-CBN Broadcasting Center in Diliman, Quezon City, where they arrived too late and noticed auditions had ended.
+Before auditioning as a cast member in Goin' Bulilit (2005–2009), Alcantara's family traveled to ABS-CBN Broadcasting Center in Diliman, Quezon City, where they arrived too late and noticed auditions had ended.

 Career

-Early roles in ABS-CBN (2010–16)
+2010–2020: Early roles and breakthrough

 Alcantara made her television debut in the 2010 talent show Star Circle Quest: Search for the Next Kiddie Superstars, in which she qualified to the top ten before being the first contestant to be eliminated from the show.
-Despite losing, she was recruited at Star Magic in 2011.
 In 2013, Alcantara costarred opposite Andrea Brillantes in the remake of GMA Network's Anna Liza (1980–1985), titled Annaliza.
 At her audition for the show, she immediately secured the villainous role.
 In a 2020 retrospective, Alcantara said her craftsmanship influenced the show, having acting lessons from costars Zanjoe Marudo, Kaye Abad, Denise Laurel, and director Theodore Boborol.
 Her next supporting roles were Jessa Boborol in Pangako Sa 'Yo (2015–2016) and Chloe in Born for You (2016).
 Alcantara made her cinema debut with minor roles in 2015 films Hamog and Etiquette for Mistresses.
-Her Star Magic contract expired in 2017.